woofwoofinc/cargo-sphinx/docs/dev.rst

 Development Tools Container
 ===========================
-The project source comes with a ``dev`` directory which contains a script for building a rkt Ubuntu container with useful development tools for development.
+The project source comes with a ``dev`` directory which contains a script for building a rkt Ubuntu container with useful development tools.

 To build this you must have a system with an installation of rkt and acbuild.
 For macOS, the RktMachine_ project provides an xhyve-based VM running CoreOS